-UK’s Johnson ‘humbled’ but wants to move on from ‘partygate’
+UK’s Johnson, other leaders faulted for lockdown parties

 “Many will be dismayed that behavior of this kind took place on this scale at the heart of government,” Gray wrote.
 “The public have a right to expect the very highest standards of behavior in such places and clearly what happened fell well short of this.”

-Johnson has clung on to power so far, partly because Russia’s invasion of Ukraine diverted public and political attention.
+Johnson has clung to power despite the scandal, partly because Russia’s invasion of Ukraine has diverted attention.
 Some Conservatives who considered seeking a no-confidence vote in their leader decided it would be rash to push Johnson out in the middle of the war, which is destabilizing Europe and fueling a cost-of-living crisis.

 The prime minister got a further reprieve when the Metropolitan Police told him last week that he wouldn’t be getting any more fines even though he attended several events under investigation.

+Now that Gray and the police have finished their investigations, Johnson’s fate is in the hands of his Conservative Party, which has a history of throwing out leaders who become liabilities.
+Tory lawmakers say they have received angry messages from voters, and many are uncomfortable defending serial rule-breaking.

-But Gray’s conclusions could revive calls from Conservative lawmakers for a no-confidence vote in the leader who won them a big parliamentary majority just over two years ago.
-Under party rules, such a vote is triggered if 15% of party lawmakers — currently 54 people — write letters calling for one.
+Gray’s conclusions could revive calls from Conservative lawmakers for a no-confidence vote in the leader who won them a big parliamentary majority just over two years ago.
+Under party rules, such a vote is triggered if 15% of party lawmakers — currently 54 — write letters calling for one.

 If Johnson lost such a vote, he would be replaced as Conservative leader and prime minister.
 It’s unclear how many letters have been submitted so far.